How to use the AWS CLI to find untagged instances

 --output text \

---query 'Reservations[].Instances[].[Tags[?Key==`Name`].Value|[0],InstanceId]'
+--query Reservations[].Instances[].[Tags[?Key==`Name`].Value|[0],InstanceId]

 Find an instance without a tag

-While this is useful, we actually want to do the opposite.
+While this is useful, we want to do the opposite.
 So, we start by diving down into each instance:

 aws ec2 describe-instances \

---query 'Reservations[].Instances[]'
+--query Reservations[].Instances[]

 This operation spits out each of the instances.
 Then, we create a filter on each of these where the Name tag doesn’t exist.
 A tag that exists would look similar to the following example: